Jacques Parizeau: Elections, 1995 referendum and aftermath

 In the 1989 election, Parizeau's first as PQ leader, his party did not fare well.
+In 1993, after the Charlottetown Accord failed to pass, Parizeau proclaimed that sovereignty could be achieved without Anglophones and Allophones of Quebec.
+Gérald Godin, a former PQ Minister of Immigration and Cultural Communities, was infuriated of Parizeau's comment by telling Le Devoir that the comment 'scraped' previous effort of outreach done by the PQ.

-But five years later, in the 1994 election, it won a majority government.
+A year later, in the 1994 election, it won a majority government.
 Parizeau promised to hold a referendum on Quebec sovereignty within a year of his election, and despite many objections, he followed through on this promise.
 In the beginning, support for sovereignty was only about 40% in the public opinion polls.
 As the campaign wore on, however, support for the "Yes" side grew larger.
 This growth halted, however, and Parizeau came under pressure to hand more of the campaign over to the more moderate and conservative Lucien Bouchard, the popular leader of the federal Bloc Québécois party.
 Parizeau agreed and as the campaign progressed he lost his leadership role to Bouchard.

 During the 1995 referendum he caused an uproar when it was reported by columnist Chantal Hébert in the La Presse newspaper that despite the guarantee of an offer of partnership with the rest of Canada before declaring sovereignty following a "Yes" vote, Parizeau had told a group of foreign diplomats that what mattered most was to get a majority vote from Quebec citizens for the proposal to secede from Canada because with that, Quebecers would be in a "lobster pot," evidently indicating that like lobsters in a lobster trap, Quebecers would not be able to escape the consequences of a vote for independence once it was cast.
 The "Yes" side would lose the referendum by 55,000 votes.
 In his concession speech, Parizeau said sovereignty had been defeated by "l'argent pis des votes ethniques" ("money and ethnic votes"), and referred to the Francophones who voted Yes in the referendum as "nous" (us) when he said that this majority group was, for the first time, no longer afraid of political independence.